redux-form/redux-form/examples/immutable/src/Immutable.md

 with Immutable JS, you can use the "immutable" version of `redux-form` by importing from `redux-form/immutable` instead of `redux-form`.

+Also do not forget to import your form reducer from `redux-form/immutable` as well.

 ```js
 import { reduxForm } from 'redux-form/immutable'
 ```